nainiayoub/java-notes/README.md

 ## Why an Interface cannot be marked as final in Java?
 * If you make an interface final, you cannot implement its methods which defies the very purpose of the interfaces.
 Therefore, you cannot make an interface final in Java.
 * If you try to make an interface final, a compile time exception is generated saying “illegal combination of modifiers − interface and final”.

+## What is a marker interface?
+* Marker Interface is an empty interface (no field or methods).
+* Examples of Marker Interface are:
+   * Cloneable Interface.
+   * Serializable Interface.
+   * Remote Interface.

+## What is the difference between abstract class and interface in Java?
+1. __Interface__ can have only abstract methods. __Abstract class__ can have abstract and non-abstract methods.
+From Java 8, it can have default and static methods also.
+2. Variables declared in a Java __Interface__ are by default final.
+An __Abstract class__ may contain non-final variables.
+3. __Abstract class__ can have final, non-final, static and non-static variables. __Interface__ has only static and final variables.
+4. __Abstract class__ can provide the implementation of interface. __Interface__ can’t provide the implementation of abstract class.
+5. An __Interface__ can extend another Java interface only, an __Abstract class__ can extend another Java class and implement multiple Java interfaces.
+7. Members of a Java __Interface__ are public by default.
+A Java __Abstract class__ can have class members like private, protected, etc.